mmhelloworld/idris-jvm/docs/generated-code-performance.md

 AppCDS archive for the ~20–25% short-invocation win (golden tests, IDE mode startup, small builds) — requires packing the loose classes into a jar at build time.
 Never cap the JIT at C1, and never use SerialGC.
+(Both landed: `fe5e2ccd`.)

+### Trampoline frames (landed after the flag tuning)

+JFR on the stage-2 typecheck workload attributed 41% of stacks to `Runtime.tailRec`, ~28% of sampled allocation to `TcContinue_*`/`TcDone` trampoline continuations (the evaluator's `eval`/`evalLocal`/`evalTree` group runs at arity 10, allocating a 10-field object per mutual tail call), and ~9% leaf time to their megamorphic `getProperty` reads.
+`Compiler.TailRec` now emits a single mutable `Runtime.TcFrame` per trampoline entry — int function-index plus argument array, overwritten in place each iteration via static helpers that resolve by name with no backend support — and the `$tcOpt` dispatcher switches on the integer index instead of constructor ids.
+Constructor machinery (and the specialisation plan) never sees frames.
+Self tail recursion was already compiled to native loops (`markTailRecursion`), so this covers exactly the mutual groups.
+Interleaved stage-2 measurement: typecheck of the compiler sources 390–395 s → **353–370 s (~9% faster)**; the gap to Chez on the shared workload narrows from ~2.2× to ~2.05× (chez 173 s alongside the 353 s run).
+All 68 jvm golden tests pass; remaining trampoline residue is argument boxing (`Long.valueOf`/`toInt`), which a typed-frame variant could target later.

 ## Attack order